Geldern: Buildings

 There is an approx. 60 km long cycle path along the Fossa Eugeniana, a never completed canal from the Rhine near Rheinberg to the Meuse near Venlo.
 Hiking is possible around the former Schloss Haag, part of which still remains, and is home to Golfclub Schloss Haag e.V.
 There is a mill tower and the refectory of the 16th century former monastery of Augustinian nuns.
 There are some wind mills in the vicinity, including one within 1 km of Geldern-Kapellen.

 Events

 Every summer Geldern hosts a street painting contest, which attracts international artists.
 Geldern has the largest Whitsun(Pentecost) funfair of the lower Rhine, a street party in summer, and a Christmas Market.
 Several other events are organized in summer.

 Transport

 Aviation

 Geldern is served by two nearby airports Weeze Airport (19 km) and Düsseldorf Airport (55 km).
-The international airport in Amsterdam is 180 km or about 2 hours by auto.
+The international airport in Amsterdam is 180 km or about 2 hours by car.